dirkaaa/task-app/documentation.md

 ### Copilot GPT-4.1 Agent + Ask mode

-I used it generate code: I generated some controller and service methods and most of the tests on the backend and most of the components and services on the frontend.
-I also generated the documentation for most endpoints.
+I used it to generate code: controller and service methods, most backend tests, most frontend components and services, and documentation for most endpoints.

 prompts: